abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Group homomorphism as a function](group_homomorphism_function.svg)

-What's interesting about this function is that it function preserves the operation of (modular) addition.
+This function is interesting - it preserves the operation of (modular) addition.
 That is, 13 hours from now the time will be 1 o'clock and if 14 hours from now it will be 2 o'clock, then the time after (13 + 14) hours will be (1 + 2) o'clock.

-Or to put it formally, if we call the function that we just saw **mod11**, then we have the following equation - if **a + b = c**, then **mod11(a) + mod11(b) = mod11(c)**.
-Because of this equation, this function is a *group homomorphism* between the group of integers under addition and the group of modulo arithmetic with base 11 under modular addition.
+Or to put it formally, if we call it (the function) **F**, then we have the following equation - **F(a + b) = F(a) m+ F(b)** (where **m+** means modular addition) Because this equation works, the **F** function is a *group homomorphism* between the group of integers under addition and the group of modulo arithmetic with base 11 under modular addition.

 ![Group homomorphism](group_homomorphism.svg)

-And the groups don't have to be so similar.
-Take for example the function that maps any number **n** to 2 (or any other number) to the *power of **n**, * so  **n ➞ 2ⁿ**.
-This function gives a rise to a group homomorphism between the group of integets under addition and the integers under multiplication.
+The groups don't have to be so similar for there to be a homomorphism between them.
+Take, for example, the function that maps any number **n** to 2 (or any other number) to the *power of **n**,* so  **n ➞ 2ⁿ**.
+This function gives a rise to a group homomorphism between the group of integets under addition and the integers under multiplication, or **F(a + b) = F(a) * F(b)**

 ![Group homomorphism between different groups](group_homomorphism_addition_multiplication.svg)

 Wait, what were we talking about again?
 Oh yeah - group homomorphisms are functors.
 To see why, we switch to the category-theoretic representation of groups.
-Let's use our first example and, to make the diagram simpler, use the group **mod2** instead of **mod11**.
+Let's revisit our first example and, to make the diagram simpler, use mod 2 instead of mod 11.

 ![Group homomorphism as a functor](group_homomorphism_functor.svg)

 Object mapping
 ---

-By definition Groups/monoids are categories that have just one object, so there is only one possible object mapping between any couple of groups/monoids - one that maps the object of the source group to the object of the target group.
+Groups/monoids have just one object when viewed as categories, so there is also only one possible object mapping between any couple of groups/monoids - one that maps the (one and only) object of the source group to the object of the target group (not depicted in the diagram).

 Morphism mapping
 ---